Donald Trump And Joe Arpaio Get Bad News In Regards To Their Pardon [Video]

 — JoCasta Zamarripa (@repjocasta) August 26, 2017

-The prevailing theory here is that when a President pardons someone, there is an implication of guilt by the party that is being pardoned, according to case law on the subject.
+The prevailing theory here is that when a president pardons someone, there is an implication of guilt by the party that is being pardoned, according to case law on the subject.
 So in effect, Bolton is ordering oral arguments in open court that will allow Joe Arpaio to admit to his crimes and therefore receive the pardon for said crimes, as granted to him by Donald Trump.

-This also presents a great deal of controversy for what Arpaio might have to say in open court in regards to his crimes, which he must essentially admit to in order for the pardon to take effect.
+This also presents a great deal of controversy for what Arpaio might have to say in open court in regard to his crimes, which he must essentially admit to in order for the pardon to take effect.

 Why Donald Trump pardoned the unpardonable Joe Arpaio https://t.co/PmK4JFamP9 pic.twitter.com/dtE4h7PVbh